'Entrenched literacy problem': Bay of Plenty adults seeking literacy help doubles in four years

 "We are constantly removing barriers to education and we encourage all students to feel comfortable to seek education opportunities, regardless of age," said Vosse.

-Dr Diana Amundsen, a lecturer in adult learning and development at Waikato University, said learning as an adult is different from learning as a child.
+Dr Diana Amundsen, a lecturer in adult learning and development at Waikato University, said learning as an adult was different from learning as a child.

 "Adult education also plays a role in helping to overcome inequities, exclusion or discrimination.